-(b) Shall not leak.
+(b)Shall not leak.

 (c) Shall have sensible filling and venting arrangements where applicable, that are not close to any hot parts, such as exhaust manifolds.

-(d) Should be insulated or isolated from the engines etc, preferably by bulkheads.
+Should be insulated or isolated from the engines etc, preferably by bulkheads.

-(e) It is recommended there should be an easily accessible means of shutting the fuel supply off from the tanks.

-5.11 Fuel Lines and Fuel Type

-(a) Shall be lead resistant and run in a manner to avoid damage.
+- (d) It is recommended there should be an easily accessible means of shutting the fuel supply off from the tanks. - 5.11 Fuel Lines and Fuel Type - (a)Must be suitable for fuel type being used and run in a manner to avoid damage.
 Lines shall be in good condition with proper connectors.
-Flexible hoses and pipe runs should be clipped up at suitable intervals with fair runs to the engine (at all points of travel in the case of outboards).

-(b) Fuel or gasoline is unrestricted and competitors are

-responsible for the supply of their own type of fuel.
+Flexible hoses and pipe runs should be clipped up at suitable intervals with fair runs to the engine (at all points of travel in the case of outboards). - (b)Fuel or gasoline is unrestricted and competitors are responsible for the supply of their own fuel type.

-Please note: As at 2021 fuel used at World Racing Championships to be unleaded premium grade pump fuel as commercially available in Host Federation.
+Please note: As at 2021 fuel used at the IWWF World Racing Championships to be unleaded premium grade pump fuel as commercially available in Host Federation.
 No Av Gas or race fuels, except commercial two or four stroke oils.

-The delivery, transportation, and storage of the gasoline used, shall comply with the law and regulation of the host country.
+(c)The delivery, transportation, and storage of the gasoline used, shall comply with the law and regulation of the host country.
 This concerns also the environmental regulation which shall be fully respected.
-PENALTY 12.03 Disq

-5.12 Jack Plug and Throttle Control

-(a) Path and length of the cord shall ensure disconnection of the plug whatever direction of ejection.

-(b) Plug cord and attachments shall be adequate, a spare plug to be carried in the boat.
+- 5.12 Jack Plug and Throttle Control - (a)Path and length of the cord shall ensure disconnection of the plug whatever direction of ejection. - (b)Plug cord and attachments shall be adequate, a spare plug to be carried in the boat. - (c) Shall actua